Medically reviewed by Kristin Hall, FNP

 The short answer to this question is: we don’t know.
 But the full answer is a little more complex.

 Recall how beet juice or beetroot supplementation can increase nitric oxide in the body.
 Well, in addition to potential cardiovascular effects, this could be beneficial for erections.

 It’s important to point out, however, that there is no scientific proof that beetroot can improve erections or fight erectile dysfunction.
 But, in theory, it’s possible.

 Nitric oxide plays a very important role in your ability to achieve an erection.
 And just like nitric oxide impairment is thought to play a role in your increased risk of heart disease, it’s believed to play a role in your increased risk of erectile dysfunction.
 And, as we discussed above, beetroot supplementation can increase nitric oxide within the body.

 Beet root is sometimes suggested as a viable treatment for erectile dysfunction.
 For example, this article from Renal and Urology News suggests drinking beet juice “a few hours before having sexual intercourse,” but this source and others do not share the evidence for their suggestions.

-We know beet juice may increase nitric oxide in your body, but we do not know if this has any impact on your sexual health.
+We know beet juice may increase nitric oxide in your body, but like other drinks for ED, we do not know if this has any impact on your sexual health.